-Table 7-1: Technical description of communication networks.
+Table 8-1: Technical description of communication networks.

-7.2 Specific software Requirements for Data Transmission
+8.2 Specific software Requirements for Transmission of Measurement Data

-T1: Completeness of transmitted data

-The transmitted data shall contain all relevant information necessary to present or further process the measurement result in the receiving unit.

-1. The completeness depends individually from the type of measurement.

-Document all fields of the data set.

-Check whether all information for further processing the measurement values at the receiving unit are contained in the data set.

-The data set comprises the following fields:

-- Measurement value(s) with correct resolution - · the legally correct unit of measure - the unit price or the price to pay (if applicable) - the time and date of the measurement (if applicable) - identifier of the instrument if applicable (data transmission) - the place of the measurement (if applicable)
+Risk Class B Risk Class C Risk Class D T1: Completeness of transmitted measurement data The transmitted measurement data shall contain all relevant information necessary to present or further process the measurement result in the receiving unit.
+Specifying Notes: 1.
+The completeness depends inc lividually from the type of measurem nent.
+Required Documentation: Document all fields of the measure ment data set.
+Validation Guidance: Checks based on documentation:Check whether all information for contained in the measurement of the measuremen nent values at the receiving unit are Example of an Acceptable Solution: The measurement data set comprises the following fields: Measurement value(s) with correct resolution the unit of measure the unit price or the price to pay (if applicable) the time and date of the measurement (if applicable) identifier of the instrument if applicable (data transmission) the place of the measurement (if applicable) Additions for Risk Class E Required Documentation (in add lition to the documentation required for risk classes B to D):

-Required Documentation (in addition to the documentation required for risk classes B to D): Source code that generates the data sets for transmission.
+Required Documentation (in addition to the documentation required for risk classes B to D): Source code that generates the measurement data sets for transmission.